Earl Harry Potter tried, for the umpteenth time, to reason with his wife. “Well, you did tell Master Dumbledore he could name it,” he pointed out.

 “Well, I can’t argue with that,” Harry said, giving her a squeeze.
 “To Hogwarts School of Witchcraft and Wizardry!”

 Ginny didn’t say anything.
 “What’s wrong, Ginny?”She sighed.
 “I just… really hate that name.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, HannanoraWrite a Review